Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 CE Feature: “Human Papillomavirus–Related Oropharyngeal Cancer: A Review of Nursing Considerations

 The overall incidence of head and neck cancer has declined in the United States over the past 30 years due to reduction in tobacco use.
 Over that same period, however, the worldwide incidence of oropharyngeal cancer has escalated significantly, most notably among men and women under age 60 who live in developed countries.
 This epidemic rise in oropharyngeal cancer is largely attributed to certain genotypes of the human papillomavirus (HPV).
-This article provides an overview of head and neck cancer—its incidence, risk factors, treatment, and posttreatment sequelae—with a […]
+This article provides an overview of head and neck cancer—its incidence, risk factors, treatment, and posttreatment sequelae—with a focus on […]

 2016-11-21T13:01:02-05:00August 1st, 2016|Nursing, nursing perspective|0 Comments